alisoleah/Saberstore/QUICKSTART.md

 ## ✅ What's Done

-Your SaberStore project is now **50% complete** with Phase 6 backend structure ready!
+Your SaberStore project is now **70% complete** with Phase 6 backend APIs ready!

 ### Frontend (100% Complete)
 - ✅ All 5 phases done